-- are able to use services to benefit from access whether they are in rural or urban areas (Zimbabwe IGF, 2016); - can both consume and produce content, i.e. that they: - 'have the skills to meaningfully engage online and critically understand the content they consume - as well as empower them with skills for them to create content' (Oghia, Serbia, 2016a); - o can 'take part fully in the global and local information society' by having not only the capability to consume and interpret various media types from a wide array of sources, but also the tools and skills to produce content themselves' (DC for Public Access in Libraries, 2016);
+- Are able to use services to benefit from access, regardless of whether they are in rural or urban areas (Zimbabwe IGF, 2016; Rahman, 2016); - Can both consume and produce content, i.e., that they: - 'Hve the skills to meaningfully engage online and critically understand the content they consume - as well as empower them with skills for them to create content' (Oghia, Serbia, 2016a); - Can 'take part fully in the global and local information society' by having not only the capability to consume and interpret various media types from a wide array of sources, but also the tools and skills to produce content themselves' (DC for Public Access in Libraries, 2016); and

-have 'the necessary abilities to generate, process and/or share information' that foster the economic and social development (Federal Telecommunications Institute, Mexico, 2016).
+Have 'the necessary abilities to generate, process and/or share information' that fosters the economic and social development (Federal Telecommunications Institute, Mexico, 2016).

-• can take part in processes aimed at ensuring meaningful access, i.e. that they:
+• Can take part in processes aimed at ensuring meaningful access, i.e., that they:

-- o are more aware of Internet governance processes and the relevance of such processes to them (Rayamajhi, Nepal, 2016); - are engaged in the 'definition of priorities, design, development and implementation; of policies and programmes aimed at sustainably addressing meaningful access' (Hendi, Canada, 2016).
+- Are more aware of Internet governance processes and the relevance of such processes to them (Rayamajhi, Nepal, 2016); and - Are engaged in the 'definition of priorities, design, development and implementation; of policies and programmes aimed at sustainably addressing meaningful access' (Hendi, Canada, 2016).

-are able to become and benefit from being responsible consumers, i.e. that they:
+Are able to become and benefit from being responsible consumers, i.e. that they:

-- o are provided the 'right product and services' to meet their specific needs as users (Ogero Telecom, Lebanon, 2016); - are able to 'assume responsibility' for their online activities, which includes the ability to realise the importance of media literacy training, informed consent, the capacity to participate fully online, and understanding that human rights apply equally online and offline (EuroDIG, 2016).
+- Are provided the 'right product and services' to meet their specific needs as users (Ogero Telecom, Lebanon, 2016); and - Are able to 'assume responsibility' for their online activities, which includes the ability to realise the importance of media literacy training, informed consent, the capacity to participate fully online, and understanding that human rights apply equally online and offline (EuroDIG, 2016).

-To ensure that meaningful access also serves the SDGs, enabling all users to benefit from the economic and social benefit associated with a 'full and pervasive affordable connectivity environment' (APC, 2016a) is necessary.
+To ensure that meaningful access also serves the SDGs, enabling all users to benefit from the economic and social benefits associated with a 'full and pervasive affordable connectivity environment' (APC, 2016a) is necessary.
 APC stresses the need for pragmatic and objective policies and strategies to be 'efficiently and rapidly implemented' through 'extensive public consultation that includes all stakeholder groups'; along with measurable targets by which to judge and ensure their effectiveness (2016b).

-The Diplo Foundation also reinforces the importance of 'ongoing capacity development' to support related policy development; which includes the need for 'continual access to expertise and sharing of best practices' (2016).
-These policies should target not only the supply-side barriers, but also demand-side barriers through relevant support for training programmes (c.f.
-1 World Connected, 2016).
+DiploFoundation also reinforces the importance of 'ongoing capacity development' to support related policy development; which includes the need for 'continual access to expertise and sharing of best practices' (2016).
+These policies should target not only the supply-side barriers, but also demand-side barriers through relevant support for training programmes (c.f., 1 World Connected, 2016).
+(See Phase I of this initiative for a more detailed analysis of supply and demand-side barriers).